Czas nieutracony

 Czas nieutracony (title variously translated as Time Not Wasted, Time Not Lost, or Time Saved) is a trilogy novel of Stanisław Lem in the style of Socialist realism.
 First published in 1955, it consists of the novels Hospital of the Transfiguration, Among the Dead ("Wśród umarłych"), and Return ("Powrót").

 The first volume was finished in 1948, to be published by Gebethner i Wolff publisher, but it was stopped by censorship.
-Lem recalls endless travels to Warsaw to appease the censors, but eventually he had to add two more parts, and as a result the trilogy was published three times (1955, 1957, and 1965).
+Lem recalls endless travels to Warsaw to appease the censors, but eventually he had to add two more "ideologically proper" parts describing happy life of the protagonists in the communist state, and as a result the trilogy was published three times (1955, 1957, and 1965).

 Hospital of the Transfiguration, finished in 1948, is a psychodrama about a young doctor, Stefan Trzyniecki, who worked in a psychiatric hospital during the Nazi occupation of Poland in the Second World War.